Kady Brownell: Death

 Brownell died on January 5, 1915, at the Women's Relief Corps home in Oxford, New York.
-A funeral service was held for her in New York City on January 7, then her body was shipped to Providence by steamboat for a second funeral service.
-She is buried in Providence's North Burial Ground.
+A funeral service was held for her in New York City on January 7, then her body was shipped to Providence, Rhode Island by steamboat for a second funeral service.
+She is interred in North Burial Ground in Providence.

 Her husband is buried in an unmarked grave site in East Harrisburg Cemetery in Pennsylvania.